PhreeMason/shelfcontrol/README.md

 This approach prevents subtle off-by-one issues caused by implicit timezone shifts on date-only values while preserving correct instant-based ordering for true timestamps.

 If user selects that they need to post links.
 Update mark complete to be all links submitted mark complete button.
+Add script to empty cache before doing a new build. search bar for book